 On October 10, Crossroads students will take their talents outside our walls for an outdoor experience for this year’s Fall Play, Just Us: A Collection of Solo Performances on Themes of Justice and Injustice.

 “Just Us was born of creating a solution during these unprecedented times.
-Students have been inspired to express their concerns and voice around the injustices of this summer,” says theater teacher Deb Mein, referencing the murders of George Floyd, Breonna Taylor, and others, and the dual pandemics of COVID-19 and racism.
+Students have been inspired to express their concerns and voice around the injustices of this summer,” says theatre teacher Deb Mein, referencing the murders of George Floyd, Breonna Taylor, and others, and the dual pandemics of COVID-19 and racism.

 Deb notes that their work was inspired by the St. Louis Shakespeare Festival’s outdoor walking experience “Shakespeare in the Park” which took place in Forest Park this summer.
 Attendees will be part of a socially-distanced, masked walking experience on the Crossroads grounds, gathering to view each performer and guided in groups.